DCAN-Labs/cdni-brain/msi-module-request.md

 Specify 'Y' with a brief description of what the module will be used for on MSI.

 ### Usage Information:
-Emphasize the active involvement of the PI groups (Fair, Feczko, Miranda Dominguez, Nelson, and Randolph) in utilizing this module.
+Emphasize the active involvement of the PI groups (Fair, Feczko, Miranda Dominguez, Nelson, Tervo-Clemmens, Larson, and Randolph) in utilizing this module.

 ### Module Link:
 If available, provide a direct link to the module for easy reference by the support team.